Privacy statement for Alko customer register.

 6. Data retention

-The retention period is determined by the duration of your customer relationship or while any action relating to misdemeanours is still pending.
+The retention period is determined by the duration of your customer relationship or whether any action relating to misdemeanours is still pending.
 A customer’s personal data will be stored until the customer requests its removal from the register, unless legislation prevents the removal of such data.

 You can edit cookie settings here: Cookie Settings